kgourgou/Brownian-Mountains/README.md

-# IPython to create "Brownian mountains"
+# A Jupyter notebook for "Brownian mountains"

 "Brownian mountains" look like this :